-After the film's release in Europe, director Bernardo Bertolucci, producer Alberto Grimaldi, Marlon Brando and Maria Schneider were all indicted by a court in Bologna, Italy for making the film under the term "ultalitarian pornography".
-They were all acquitted of the charge shortly thereafter with Bertolucci losing his civil rights (including his right to vote) for five years.
+After the film's release in Europe, director Bernardo Bertolucci, producer Alberto Grimaldi, Marlon Brando and Maria Schneider were all indicted by a court in Bologna, Italy for making the film under the term "ultalitarian pornography."
+They were all acquitted of the charge shortly thereafter, with Bertolucci losing his civil rights (including his right to vote) for five years.

-'Jean-Pierre Lèaud' had so much respect for Marlon Brando that he was afraid to meet him.
-That's why he shot all his scenes on Saturdays, when Brando refused to work.
-Due to this, the two never met in the entire making of the film on and off screen.
+Jean-Pierre Léaud (Tom) had so much respect for Marlon Brando (Paul) that he was afraid to meet him.
+Because of that, he shot all his scenes on Saturdays, when Brando refused to work.
+Thus, the two never met in the entire making of the film on and off screen.

-The story Paul tells Jeanne about his mother, about how she taught him to appreciate nature, which he illustrates with his reminiscence of his dog Dutchy hunting rabbits in a mustard field, is real, based on Marlon Brando's own recollections of his past.
+The story Paul tells Jeanne about his mother, about how she taught him to appreciate nature, which he illustrates with his reminiscence of his dog, Dutchy, hunting rabbits in a mustard field, is real, based on Marlon Brando's own recollections of his past.

-In protest against the film only receiving a minor cinema cut in the UK, a private prosecution was brought against United Artists in January 1974 by 69 year old Edward Shackleton, a Salvation Army member and leading member of the executive committee of the pro-censorship Festival Of Light party.
-Although the case went as far as the Old Bailey it collapsed when it was ruled that the Obscene Publications Act did not, at that time, apply to films.
+In protest against the film only receiving a minor cinema cut in the U.K., a private prosecution was brought against United Artists in January 1974 by 69-year-old Edward Shackleton, a Salvation Army member and leading member of the executive committee of the pro-censorship Festival of Light party.
+Although the case went as far as the Old Bailey, it collapsed when it was ruled that the Obscene Publications Act did not, at that time, apply to films.

-Created considerable controversy in Canada.
+This film created considerable controversy in Canada.
 The Ontario Board of Film Censors passed a cut version of the film to be shown in theaters.
 Upon release, the board received over one hundred complaints from the public from the Toronto area alone.
 In Nova Scotia, the film was rejected outright and the film board attempted to lay obscenity charges on the distributor.